scottvr/PBVD/README.md

 - **Power Supply**: 12V 2A power supply
 - **Wiring and Connectors**: Assorted wires and connectors
 - **Peanut Butter**: Approximately 2.4 kg

+A full BOM will be in the project directory.

 ## Arduino Code